-The Clinical Framework for the Delivery of Health Services (Clinical Framework) PDF, 1.29MB outlines a set of guiding principles for the delivery of health services.
-These principles are intended to support health professionals in their treatment of an injury through:
+The Clinical Framework for the Delivery of Health Services (Clinical Framework) outlines a set of guiding principles for the delivery of health services.

-- empowering the injured person to manage their injury
+- empowering the patient to manage their injury or illness

-- implementing goals focused on optimising function, participation and return to work
+- establishing goals that focus on function and return to work (where appropriate)

-- basing treatment on best available research evidence
+- basing treatment on the best evidence available

 Since its review in 2011, the Clinical Framework has achieved national support from all Australian states and territories, as well a range of health peak bodies and associations.

 Access the Clinical Framework PDF, 1.29MB